About the School

 Our 4 learning zones 'Discovery', 'Performance', 'Creative' and 'Communication' provide 'House bases' for our tutor groups and bring together related curriculum areas and resources.

 We are exceptionally proud of every Coppice student, all of whom consistently strive to achieve their Personal Best and are rightly rewarded for their commitment.
-In 2016 8 different curriculum subjects achieved 100% A-C grades at GCSE and BTEC Level 2.
-English and Mathematics pass rates were above national average.
-Most importantly, the Class of 2016 all successfully gained places at Sixth Forms, colleges, apprenticeships or training programmes.
+Year 11 achievement in 2017 produced overall academic attainment above national average (Attainment 8 = 46) and overall progress in line with national average (Progress 8 = -0.04).
+Most importantly, students in the Class of 2017 successfully gained places at Sixth Forms, colleges, apprenticeships or training programmes.

-Year 13 students have achieved an impressive 100% A Level pass rate in 2016 and for the last 4 years Coppice Sixth Form has been consistently above the national average pass rate.
+Year 13 students have achieved an impressive 100% A Level pass rate in 2016 and 98% pass rate in 2017.
+For the last 5 years Coppice Sixth Form has performed consistently above the national average pass rate.
 For the third consecutive year, all Year 13 students with university offers gained places at their chosen universities on results day.

 Coppice works closely with partner primary schools with which there are strong, extensive collaborative ties.
 Formal collaborative links also exist at 16-19, where the school works in partnership with other local providers to offer a broad range of opportunities.

 Coppice was designated as a Performing Arts school in September 2003.
 This has extended the range of opportunities for all students, and enhanced partnerships with local schools and community groups.
-The school's wide range of performance activities in dance, drama and music has impacted positively on both the local community and across the city as Coppice's reputation for high quality small, medium and large scale performance events has spread.
-At a local level, the school generally, and its performing arts specifically, is very much seen as a beacon of light.
+The school's wide range of performance activities in dance, drama and music impact positively on both the local community and across the city as Coppice's reputation for high quality small, medium and large-scale performance events has spread.
+At a local level, the school generally, and performing arts specifically, is very much seen as a beacon of light.
 The support the school receives from the community it serves is considerable.

-At Key Stage 3 students follow courses in English, Maths, Science, Music, Drama, Dance, PE, Art, Modern Foreign Languages, Geography, History, RE, ICT, and Technology.
+At Key Stage 3 (Years 7 & 8) students follow a broad curriculum in English, Maths, Science, Music, Drama, Dance, PE, Art, Modern Foreign Languages, Geography, History, ICT, and Technology, with PSHE, SRE & RE delivered cross-curricular

-At Key Stage 4 students follow a core programme of English Language/Literature, Maths, Science, PE, ICT, RE and Citizenship via Humanities and up to 4 option choices including GCSEs, BTECs and Cambridge Nationals.
+At Key Stage 4 (Years 9, 10 & 11) students follow a core programme of English Language/Literature, Maths, Science, PE and 4 option choices including GCSEs, BTECs and Cambridge Nationals.

 Many Post-16 students continue their studies into Sixth Form, leading to Higher Education and Higher Apprenticeships.
 A wide range of courses are available, leading to certification at A Level and BTEC Level 3.
 We work in collaboration with other local high schools.
 Progression rates are very strong and NEET figures are minimal due to proactive ongoing IAG within school and with other agencies.